Prajwal5180/Defender-for-Cloud/modules/module1-mdcwalkthrough.md

 4. Notice the number of **unhealthy resources**, The unhealthy resources are the resources with actionable recommendations based on the selected filter.

-5. Notice the **unmonitored resources**, The unmonitored resources indicate if there are resources with Log Analytics agent deployed but with health issues.
+5. Notice the **unmonitored resources**, The unmonitored resources indicate if there are resources with the Log Analytics agent deployed but with health issues.
 Since we enabled the auto-provisioning in the previous module, all existing VMs are covered and connected, which means they are monitored.

 6. Use the **Filter by name** box to search for **linux** **(1)**.
 You should now see a filtered view containing your desired resource: **asclab-linux**.
-Hover on the red bar in the **recommendations** column to see a tooltip with the **active recommendations (2)**..
+Hover on the red bar in the **recommendations** column to see a tooltip with the **active recommendations (2)**.
 You should expect to see **Active-xx of xx Recommendations** – these are the active recommendations you must attend.

     ![linux-recommendations](../images/ex3.step7.png)

 7. Open the resource health pane by selecting the resource.
 Click on **asclab-linux**.
 Alternately. you can also right-click on any resource and select **view resource**.
-You may not see **view resource** directly due to different screen resolution, then you have to click on ellipse(...) and then select **view resource**.
+You may not see **view resource** directly due to different screen resolutions, then you have to click on ellipse(...) and then select **view resource**.

     ![Remediate a resource](../images/viewres.png)